biostar-dev/g-sdk/docs/_tutorials/node/quick.md

     });
     ```

-3. Get the scanned fingerprint image and save it to a BMP file
+3. Get the scanned fingerprint image and save it to a BMP file.

     ```javascript
     finger.getImage(devID)